-In November 2020 Glasgow will host what promises to be an influential UN Climate Change Summit, the 26th session of the Conference of the Parties (COP 26).
-With a year to prepare for COP26 Glasgow City Council leader Councillor Susan Aitken has already set out her ambition for Glasgow to become the UK’s first ‘zero carbon city’.
+In November 2021 Glasgow will host what promises to be an influential UN Climate Change Summit, the 26th session of the Conference of the Parties (COP 26).
+Glasgow City Council leader Councillor Susan Aitken has already set out her ambition for Glasgow to become the UK’s first ‘zero carbon city’.
 Net zero is an increasingly common policy aim but the devil is in the detail.

 Transport has little prospect of achieving net-zero within the sector itself.
 Substantial emissions are associated with the manufacture of electric cars and buses even if tailpipe emissions are removed and operations rely on renewable energy.
 Transport can still become net zero by investing in emissions reduction activity like planting trees.
 However, transport is a derived demand, so perhaps the starting point for net-zero transport design should be to seek emissions reduction within the activity that drives the demand.
 Once the needs of people and places are clear, low carbon transport supporting net-zero activities becomes more practical.